S-Aliu/be-well-ness/README.md

 Want to try this extension on your chrome browser?

 1.)
-Download the project
+Download the code/project

-2.) unzip the file

-3.) look for assets folder and move all the images in the folder to the src folder

-4.) go to chrome://extensions in your chrome browser
+2.) go to chrome://extensions in your chrome browser

-5.) enter development mode nd click load unpacked
+3.) enter development mode then click load unpacked

-6.) select the SRC folder
+4.) select the SRC folder

-7.) run the extension (click on the extension icon to give it permission to run)

-8.)
-Enjoy!
+5.) go to a site (not the chrome extensions or Shrome webstore sites)

+6.)
+Enjoy using the extension!